While some fly anglers now prefer waist and sling packs to vests, there is still a big role for vests in a wide variety of fishing situations.

 A fly fishing vest doesn’t need to be absolutely perfect and tailored, but the more form-fitting it is, the better off it’ll feel.
 It’s not going to hang off of you, and the features are going to make more sense if the vest fits better.
 You want it to be as much of a “slim” fit as possible.
 Adjustable shoulder straps are one way to make sure your vest fits well.

 Do I Really Need a Fishing Vest?

 While you don’t need a fishing vest, you need something to carry your gear.
-Waist packs, sling packs, backpacks and chest packs are all alternatives you can choose.
+Waist packs, sling packs, backpacks, and chest packs are all alternatives you can choose from.
 Fly fishing vests are easy to use and comfortable, but it’s not the only option.

 Are Fishing Vests Waterproof?